whizbuzzer/OpenGLProjects/Notes.md

 - Shaders tell the GPU what to do with the data that we send in.
 Sadly, OpenGL does not provide defaults for Vertex and Fragment Shaders, so you gotta write your own.
 Two most commonly used shaders are *Vertex* and *Fragment/Pixel* shaders.

+- Layouts, inputs, outputs should be declared in the __SAME ORDER__ in all shaders!!!
+Although not mandatory, it will prevent you from pulling out your hair

 Vertex | Fragment/Pixel
 ---|---
 Corner points of your polygon | Pixels generated between corner points of a polygon